luyadev/luya.io/docs/guide/admin/assets.md

-# Admin assets
+# Admin Assets

 This section describes how to add assets (CSS or JavaScript) files to your administration module.
-To ensure that they are depending and initializing your files at the right point all your custom assets should depend on the `admin\assets\Main` package.
+To ensure that they are depending and initializing your files at the right point all your custom assets should depend on the <class name="luya\admin\assets\Main" /> package.

 ## Register Asset Bundle